portworx/px-docs/secrets/portworx-with-kvdb.md

 If you already have a running Portworx installation, [update `/etc/pwx/config.json` on each node](#kvdb-config-json).

-### Docker & Docker plugin users
+### Other users

-If you are installing Portworx as a Docker container or a plugin, use `-secret_type kvdb` when starting Portworx to specify the secret type as kvdb.
+During installation, use argument `-secret_type kvdb` when starting Portworx to specify the secret type as kvdb.

 If you already have a running Portworx installation, [update `/etc/pwx/config.json` on each node](#kvdb-config-json).